exo-lang/exo-lang.github.io/index.md

 # Getting Started

+## Setting up

 Working with Exo is easy!
-Start by creating a virtual environment for your project:
+We'll follow a standard workflow for creating a new Python project.
+Start by creating a virtual environment for your project.
+Note that Exo requires Python 3.9

 ```
 $ python3 -m venv venv